tlth/web/README.md

+## :warning: Decomissioned & archived 2021-01-29 in favour of squarespace hosted website :warning:

 # Teknologkåren LTH

 This is the repository containing the code for the Rails application acting as a CMS system for Teknologkåren at LTH